The Nancy Kenyon Charitable Trust

 How to Apply

 This funder does not have a public application process.
 The Nancy Kenyon Charitable Trust operates entirely through trustee discretion.
-Grants are awarded to organizations and individuals chosen by the trustees through their own networks and awareness of charitable needs.
+Grants are awarded to organisations and individuals chosen by the trustees through their own networks and awareness of charitable needs.

 The trust's governing document explicitly grants trustees absolute discretion over all funding decisions, with no requirement for public applications, guidelines, or transparent selection criteria.

-Organizations cannot apply to this trust in the conventional sense.
+Organisations cannot apply to this trust in the conventional sense.
 Funding relationships appear to be established through:

-• Trustees' existing knowledge of organizations
+• Trustees' existing knowledge of organisations

 • Long-term relationships (as evidenced by 20+ years of support to The Nehemiah Project)